shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

 1. From the **Basics** tab of the **Create load balancer** blade, specify the following settings and select **Review + create** (leave others with their default values):

-   - Subscription: *the name of your Azure subscription*
+   - Subscription: **Select your Azure subscription**

-   - Resource group: *the name of the resource group you used earlier in this lab*
+   - Resource group: **the name of the resource group you used earlier in this lab**

    - Name: **az12001a-lb0**

-   - Region: *the same Azure region where you deployed Azure VMs in the first exercise of this lab*
+   - Region: **the same Azure region where you deployed Azure VMs in the first exercise of this lab**

    - Type: **Internal**